- Automated Trash Collection

 To maximize the efficiency of automated collection both in terms of operation and tax savings, the Township will pickup regular household trash once a week.
 The following map and list of streets will inform you of the day in which your trash will be picked up.

 When a holiday occurs during the week that Township employees have off, all subsequent collection days are pushed back one day.
 For example, if a holiday falls on a Tuesday, regularly scheduled collection for Tuesday would be done on Wednesday, Wednesday’s regularly scheduled collection will be done on Thursday and so on.
 Any questions about household trash collection items please call Public Works at (609) 267-3217

 What is BRUSH?
 Brush is considered to be branched two (2) inches to ten (10) inches in diameter.
 Anything larger than ten (10) inches must be cut into sections weighing no more than fifty (50) pounds.
 Anything smaller than 2 inches must be tied in bundles and placed at the curb for regular pick-up.
 Any branches larger than ten (10) inches in diameter or stumps will not be collected by the Township.

 How should it be placed at the roadway?
 Brush shall be neatly stacked near the edge of the roadway with the cut ends all facing the same direction, NO CROSS PILING!

 When will the Brush be collected?
-On the third (3rd) full week of the month on your regular trash day a separate truck will be dispatched to retrieve the brush after regular pick-up has been completed.
+On the third (3rd) full work week of the month on your regular trash day a separate truck will be dispatched to retrieve the brush after regular pick-up has been completed.
 To clarify the full work week of the month begins on Monday.

 The Brush is chipped by the Township and available to residents for their gardens.
 Helpful Hints: No brush collection during Bulk Week … Thorns and/or Briars ARE NOT Brush… Brush generated by a contractor hired by the property owner or resulting from lot clearing or tree removal will not be collected by the Township as removal is the responsibility of the property owner.